AY2324S2-CS2103T-W09-4/tp/docs/UserGuide.md

    <img src="images/NewTerminal.png" alt="New Terminal at Folder" width="387" height="350"/>

 	**[Linux]** this depends on the environment and file manager.
-Look for any buttons similar to the ones shown above, e.g. "Open in Terminal" or "Open Terminal Here".
+Look for any buttons similar to the ones shown above, e.g. "Open in Terminal" or "Open Terminal Here". <br>
+    If you **can't find** any of these buttons (e.g. using a different OS), and can't find similar buttons, we recommend using `cd` to navigate to this folder.
    <br><br>

 5. Type `java -jar insurebook.jar` to run the application.<br>